300bps/hellopi/README.md

 messages, it can display the ip address of the connecting RPi or device.

 For _Hello Pi_ to read broadcast DHCP Request messages on Windows, they must be allowed through the firewall.
-To allow broadcast DHCP Requests on Windows, add the following firewall ALLOW rule:
+To allow broadcast DHCP Requests on Windows, you may need to add the following firewall ALLOW rule:

 ```
 WINDOWS FIREWALL ALLOW RULE: